nestorSag/mlops-lite/README.md

 3. Make sure to set appropriate values for Terraform variables, including reasonable server capacity parameters.

-4. As long as you have the necessary AWS permissions can provision the MLFlow server at this point.
+4. As long as you have the necessary AWS permissions, you can provision the MLFlow server at this point.

 4. Set up the server's VPN locally, and in GitHub Actions if applicable.

-5. You are ready to go 🚀 you can use the `test-project` subfolder in this repository to try training and deployment job provisioning.
+5. You are ready to go 🚀 you can use the `test-project` subfolder in this repository to try provisioning training and deployment infrastructure.

 ⚠️ Keep in mind this project requires broad permissions across multiple services such as ECS, S3, VPC, SNS, RDS, SageMaker, among others.